Canker Sores vs Cold Sores: Understanding the Difference

 - Carafate, a coating agent that protects canker sores from acidic foods and teeth brushing.

-- Hydrogen Peroxide rinses, which targets bad bacteria that may worsen the sores.
+- Hydrogen Peroxide rinses, which targets bacteria that may worsen the sores.

 - Fluocinonide, a topical corticosteroid cream to reduce inflammation.

-In more extreme cases, you may need to undergo cauterization.
+In more extreme cases, you may need to undergo cauterization at a doctor’s office.
 The cauterization process uses Debacterol, a topical solution, or silver nitrate.
 While these techniques may relieve pain, they do not speed up the healing process.

 Canker sores have a highly probable genetic link and often appear in childhood.
-If your family members suffer from mouth lesions, an easy way to determine how your genes play a role is to test for common allergens.
+If your family members suffer from mouth lesions, an easy way to determine if you are genetically prone to is to test for common allergens.
 Try switching to an all-natural toothpaste made with activated charcoal, an anti-bacterial superstar, and rinse with salt water.
 If you and your family members still develop canker sores after changing your oral hygiene regimen, you may want to consider the Autoimunne Protocol diet.
 Food intolerances that trigger canker sores are also heritable.
-Eliminating common trigger foods does not guarantee you will be cured of canker sores, but it may prevent major lesions and lip scars.
+Eliminating common trigger foods does not guarantee you will be cured of canker sores, but it may prevent major lesions and inner lip scars.

 Prevention for Canker Sores and Cold Sores